CZ-NIC/knot/doc/man_keymgr.rst

     Set the DNSKEY SEP (Secure Entry Point) flag.

   **publish** *time*
-    The time the key is publish as a DNSKEY record.
+    The time the key is published as a DNSKEY record.

   **active** *time*
     The time the key is started to be used for signing.